Sign Regulation Court Decisions

 Federal Court Decisions

-A city’s off-premises sign regulation was content-neutral and therefore subject to an intermediate rather than a strict scrutiny standard of review.
+City’s off-premises sign regulation was content-neutral and therefore subject to an intermediate rather than a strict scrutiny standard of review.

 Sign regulations that treat various categories of non-commercial signs differently based on the information they convey violate the First Amendment.

 Reed v.
 Town of Gilbert (2015) – The U.S. Supreme Court held that a town sign code that treats various categories of signs differently based on the information they convey violates the First Amendment.
 The sign code defined the categories of temporary, political, and ideological signs on the basis of their messages and then subjected each category to different restrictions such as on size, number of signs, and the permissible duration of display.
-The court held that the sign code's provision were content-based regulations of speech that do not survive strict judicial scrutiny because the town did not demonstrate that the code’s differentiation between temporary directional signs and other types of signs furthers a compelling governmental interest and is narrowly tailored to that end.
+The Court held that the sign code's provision were content-based regulations of speech that do not survive strict judicial scrutiny because the town did not demonstrate that the code’s differentiation between temporary directional signs and other types of signs furthers a compelling governmental interest and is narrowly tailored to that end.

 Enforcement of ordinance prohibiting non-official signs from being placed within or projecting into city rights-of-way, streets, or sidewalks did not violate state or federal constitution.